jdlph/Path4GMNS/README.md

 45. Bring back the postprocessing after UE in case users do not do column updating (i.e., column_update_num = 0) (v0.9.4)
 46. Drop the requirement that node id must be integer (v0.9.5)
 47. Drop the requirement that zone id must be integer (v0.9.5)
+48. Eliminate ultra-low-volume columns from assignment (v0.9.6)
+49. Calculate and print out the final UE convergency after the postprocessing (v0.9.6)
+50. Embed and support the latest [DTALite](https://github.com/asu-trans-ai-lab/DTALite) in addition to the existing [classic version](https://github.com/jdlph/DTALite) (v0.9.6)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).